alexMcosta/Aembassador/planning/MVP.md

 # MVP ROAD MAP

 ## Summary
-Wanting to get to scrum based based product I am going to need to figure out how to get this product to MVP.
+Wanting to get to a agile based product development cycle I am going to need to figure out how to get this product to MVP.
 After some thought, Creating this to be a deck analyzer first might be the best idea.

-## Features that should be in the MVP
+## Features in the MVP

 1. Deck upload.
 2. Deck type analysis.